 In addition, more than 50 percent of PCPs show signs of burnout.
 They are retiring early or seeking other career options, and medical students no longer choose primary care as a career.
 Yet somehow America tolerates this highly dysfunctional system of medical, not health, care.

 There is another way that is being done very successfully by individual primary care practitioners—direct primary care (DPC).
 Other terms used are membership, retainer-based practices, or concierge practices.
 Although each has some differences from the others the essence is as follows: the primary care physician reduces his or her patient panel from the common 2,500 to 3,000 to a more manageable 400 to 800 and stops accepting insurance.
 The patient pays a fixed amount directly by the month, quarter, or year.
-The PCP commits to the same-day or next-day visits, appointments for as long as necessary, 24/7 cell phone access, email access, and an extensive annual evaluation focusing on wellness maintenance and disease prevention.
+The PCP commits to the same-day or next-day visits, appointments for as long as necessary, email access, and an extensive annual evaluation focusing on wellness maintenance and disease prevention.
 Many DPC physicians purchase generic drugs wholesale and pass them on at no markup and may also arrange for less expensive laboratory testing and radiology procedures.

 With the added time available for each patient, most issues, including the management of chronic illnesses, can be resolved by the PCP without the need for a referral to a specialist.
 But when one is needed, the PCP has the time to call the specialist directly, explain the issue, and request a prompt appointment.
 In addition, more time with the patient results in fewer tests and prescriptions and more attention to lifestyle modifications.
 Patient satisfaction is up; doctor frustration is down.
 The result is better health, the development of a trusting relationship, fewer ED visits, and fewer hospitalizations with a resultant significant decrease in the total costs of care.